 Once you’ve done that you’ll also need to update the key in the your HTML page to match so that new submissions on the form continue to work.

 If you’re not comfortable writing HTML code for your website then there are a number of alternatives.
 Capsule integrates with an online form service called Wufoo which lets you easily build forms with simple drag and drop options and then you can use our integration to easily get those submissions through to your Capsule account.
 Read more about our Wufoo integration here

-If you’re using Wordpress then there’s another 3rd party form service called NinjaForms who have their own Capsule plug-in which lets you create contacts as well as cases and sales opportunities from a form submission.
+If you’re using Wordpress then there’s another 3rd party form service called NinjaForms who have their own Capsule plug-in which lets you create Contacts as well as Projects and Sales Opportunities from a form submission.
 You can check out NinjaForms on: https://ninjaforms.com/extensions/capsule-crm/

 Alternatively, if you’re using another form service like Google Forms or Formstack etc then have a look at Zapier to see if they support it.
 In case you’re not familiar, Zapier is what we call an integration platform which integrates different services that don’t normally have their own integrations with each other and they support Capsule.
 We have more details on this in our article about the Capsule Zap for Zapier.